Jonas Smalakys

 Jonas Smalakys (1835–1901) was a Prussian Lithuanian landowner, soldier, and the first Prussian Lithuanian to be elected to the Reichstag.

+Early life

 Smalakys was born into a wealthy landowning family in Prussia (Lithuania Minor), and in the 1850s used his inheritance to fund his travels across Europe, through the Balkans, and into Asia and Egypt.
 In 1859, he fought in the Second Italian War of Independence under Giuseppe Garibaldi.
 In 1862, he returned to Prussia and owned a manor in Gross Aglawischken.
 He sold the manor in 1894 and moved to Tilsit where he worked in trade.

 Before selling his manor, Smalakys organized a gathering of Lithuanian and Prussian Lithuanian activists during the Saint Jonas' Festival in 1894.
 It included Vincas Kudirka and book smugglers.
 In 1895, he joined the board of the cultural Birutė Society and was its librarian.
 In 1898, he was one of the founders and board members of the Writing and Reading Society.

+Political career

+In 1890, together with Martynas Jankus and Dovas Zaunius, Smalakys established the Lithuanian Conservative Election Society (Lietuviška konservatyvų skyrimo draugystė), which was the first of several such societies.
+Sometimes described as the first Lithuanian political party, its goal was to elect Prussian Lithuanians to the Reichstag and the Landtag of Prussia and to defend the use of the Lithuanian language, particularly when it came to the religious education in schools.
+Smalakys was a candidate to the Landtag in 1893 and 1898, but was not elected.